 When you’ve completed enjoying nature by day, don’t forget that nature puts on a show as the day transitions into night.
 IMHO, September and October sunsets at the Inn are the best of the year.
 So, grab a glass of wine, some s’mores kits (they’re complimentary), gather round the fire pit in a comfy Adirondack chair and enjoy the show.

 September and October are two of the busiest months at the Wolf Cove Inn.
 Our location in Maine’s Lakes Region is very popular with leaf peepers.
-To ensure that you can reserve your favorite room,we encourage you to book soon.
+Therefore, to ensure that you can reserve your favorite room, we encourage you to book soon.